msoe-sisyphus-sd/msoe-sis-wiki/Knowledge-Acquisitions/Pis-and-Lights-and-Sound-Oh-My!.md

 According to the [rpi_ws281x](https://github.com/jgarff/rpi_ws281x) library - different GPIO use different control chips (PWM for pin 18, PCM for pin 21, and SPI for pin 10) which all require different level of system configuration to use.
 Since we know PWM is a no go from the start, the next appropriate control to test was PCM.
 Switching the circuit and changing some Python variables to use pin 21 allowed the lights to run the same but also allowed simultaneous audio output via the analog jack when using `omxplayer`.

 @burkhardtr did not test SPI as it required more config changes but would probably work just as fine.
 One issue in using PCM is that even though analog output is enabled, output over USB is still disabled which means external sound cards cannot be used in this setup (@burkhardtr naively attempted to use an external USB sound card when the LEDs were still driven off pin 18 to no avail).
-Additionally, during testing @burkhardtr was playing with `alsa` configs and seems to have disabled `alsa` from detecting the analog jack as an interface - yet `omxplayer` still output sound fine. @flemingg was able to get `alsa` to detect the analog jack interface but used SPI as the control.
+Additionally, during testing @burkhardtr was playing with `alsa` configs and seems to have disabled `alsa` from detecting the analog jack as an interface - yet `omxplayer` still output sound fine. @flemingg was able to get `alsa` to detect the analog jack interface but used SPI as the control (GPIO pin 10).
 More investigation is needed to determine if PCM is suitable for enabling output or what configs need to be adjusted so that the Linux environment can hook into the audio streams.

-## External Audio
+## External Audio - Audio Input

 We were able to get lights to respond to external noise levels in a basic sense where the noise level correlated to the brightness of the lights.
 A video of this in action may be found here: https://msoe365-my.sharepoint.com/personal/burkhardtr_msoe_edu/Documents/Microsoft%20Teams%20Chat%20Files/video-20201217-065613-437cccaa.mp4

 ### Materials Used